inf23dw2g04/m1_auth/README.md

 ### Frameworks and Libraries

-_Did you use any aditional libraries?
-Describe them here._
 * Docker: Used for containerizing the application and its dependencies.
 * NodeJS: Backend runtime for building the API.
 * Express.js: Framework used for building the RESTful API.